113ll3/Ibmclouddocscli/reference/bluemix_cli/extend_cli.md

 ## Install a plug-in locally

-Use the `bluemix plugin install LOCAL_FILE_NAME` command to install a plugin-in binary on your local machine.
+Use the `ibmcloud plugin install LOCAL_FILE_NAME` command to install a plugin-in binary on your local machine.
 For example:

   ```
-  $ bluemix plugin install ./auto-scaling-darwin-amd64-0.2.2
+  $ ibmcloud plugin install ./auto-scaling-darwin-amd64-0.2.2
   Installing pluign './auto-scaling-darwin-amd64-0.2.2'...
   OK
   Plugin 'auto-scaling 0.2.2' was successfully installed.